Nonlocality and dynamic response of Majorana states in fermionic superfluids: Nonequilibrium dynamics of a pair of Majorana states

 To probe the nonlocal dynamics of coupled Majorana states we suggest to study transport through the wire hosting these MBS at its ends modulated by the changes in the coupling of the wire to the external normal metal leads (see Fig.~\ref{Fig:Setup}).
-A natural way to tune this coupling in conditions of the real experiment (see, e.g., \cite{Hard_gap_Marcus2014, Epitaxial_growth_Marcus2015}) is to apply time-dependent voltages at the gate electrodes controlling the transparencies $t_{L,R}(t)$ of the barriers between the wire and the normal lead at the left (L) and right (R) end, respectively.
+A natural way to tune this coupling in conditions of the real experiment (see, e.g., \cite{Hard_gap_Marcus2014, Epitaxial_growth_Marcus2015,Marcus2016}) is to apply time-dependent voltages at the gate electrodes controlling the transparencies $t_{L,R}(t)$ of the barriers between the wire and the normal lead at the left (L) and right (R) end, respectively.
 Tuning these transparencies at the two ends of the wire one can easily determine the spatial correlations in the dynamic response of the Majorana partners as well as the scale $1/\tau_0$ of the frequency dispersion.

+Considering a possible experimental setup based on a semiconducting nanowire with induced superconductivity one should take this system in a topologically nontrivial state \cite{MBS_in_nanowires_Oreg2010, MBS_in_nanowires_Stanescu2011} which allows to get the subgap quasiparticle states bound to the wire ends.

 Further derivation has been carried out by applying a general approach \cite{Bardas_Averin_scatt_theory_many_harmonics_PRL_75_1831} for the solution of the scattering problem with the quasiparticle waves incoming from the left or right leads at a certain energy $\ep$ and propagating along the one-dimensional $p$-wave superconducting wire hosting two MBS.

+We focus here on the case of a weak charging energy of the wire which is different from the situation studied in Ref.~\cite{MBS_teleport_Fu2010}.

 The $p$-wave order parameter is chosen in the form $\Delta(x)\sim e^{i\theta_p}$, where $\theta_p=0,\pi$ is the trajectory orientation angle.
 Assuming low energies ($\ep,\omega_0\ll \Delta$) and considering the solution of Eq.~\eqref{time-BdG} near the left end of the wire one can write it as a superposition

 of two independent solutions